 A variety of data related to energy resources and transportation was provided by BLM (Table C-1-1).
 Renewable energy projects across the ecoregion include, biomass, wind, ethanol and geothermal.
 The National Renewable Energy Laboratory (NREL) currently shows no biomass power plants in this ecoregion, but there could be proposed developments seeking permitting.
-Wind energy is the most predominant form of renewable energy in the ecoregion.
+Wind energy is the most predominant form of renewable energy in the ecoregion along with geothermal energy, which is used mostly in Idaho.